infinum/ios-viper-xcode-templates/README.md

     }
 }
 ```
-A wireframe is used in 3 steps:
+The Wireframe is used in 3 steps:

 1. Initialisation using a *UINavigationController* (see the *init* method).
 Since the Wireframe is in charge of performing the navigation it needs access to the actual *UINavigationController* with which it will do so.
 2. Navigation to a screen (see the *show* method).
 For this we've defined 3 types of transitions which are pretty self explanitory (see the *Transition* enum).